commune-sh/appservice/README.md

 Run `make` to build the binary `./bin/commune`.

+Additionally, you can run the server in a container with `docker compose up -v`.

 #### Deploying

 For simplicity, run this appservice on the same host where the matrix homeserver lives, although it isn't necessary.
 There are example docs for both a systemd unit and nginx reverse proxy in the [`/docs`](https://github.com/commune-sh/appservice/tree/main/docs).

 ### Development

 To develop this appservice, you'll need to have a matrix homeserver running locally.
-Run `modd` to watch for changes and rebuild the binary.
+Update the `config.toml` file to point to your locally running matrix instance.
+Run `modd` to build the binary and watch for changes.

 #### Community